Living in Dubai, UAE: An Expat Guide

 So, why is Dubai so popular?

-Sure, everyone knows that you pay no income tax in Dubai and that’s certainly a major lure.
+Sure, everyone knows that you don’t pay income tax in Dubai and that’s certainly a major lure, thanks to the UAE federal government.

 But the most enticing draw is the lavish lifestyle you can enjoy in Dubai.
-You’ll be spoiled for choice when it comes to the creme de la creme of apartments in some of the tallest buildings in the world, yacht parties, extravagant nightlife options, and more.
+You’ll be spoiled for choice when it comes to the creme de la creme of apartments in some of the tallest buildings in the world, yacht parties, extravagant nightlife options with the very popular ladies night, and more.

 Life in Dubai is very high-tech – futuristic even – and definitely luxurious.
 It’s like Las Vegas, without the casinos.